 Requirements for Admission to the University

-To satisfy the English language proficiency requirements to be admitted to the university, you must have either
+If your native language is not English, to satisfy the English language proficiency requirements to be admitted to the university, you must have either

 Applying for Financial Support